Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 To solve COPs using Ising machines, the problems must be mapped to an Ising model whose minimum-energy state corresponds to the optimal solution, or quadratic unconstrained binary optimization (QUBO) formulation~\cite{Lucas2014}.
 Such formulations have been developed for many COPs~\cite{Lucas2014,yarkoni2022quantum}.
 The Ising model and QUBO are mathematically equivalent; in this paper, we adopt the QUBO formulation.
 The QUBO is expressed as

 where \( \bm{x} = (x_1, x_2, \ldots, x_N)^\top \in \{0, 1\}^N \) is the binary variable vector, \( a_i, b_{ij} \in \mathbb{R} \) are the coefficients, and \( N \) denotes the number of variables.
 In practice, real-world COPs often involve multiple constraints simultaneously, and such problems are referred to as constrained combinatorial optimization problems (CCOPs).
+For QUBO-based Ising machines, the constraints are typically limited to linear equality and linear inequality constraints on binary variables~\cite{Lucas2014,Glover2022}.
 To incorporate such constraints into the QUBO framework, one of the standard approaches is the penalty function method~\cite{Lucas2014}.
 Accordingly, the formulation for CCOPs is given as

 where \( \mathcal{H}_{\mathrm{obj}}(\bm x) \) is the objective function, and \( \mathcal{H}_{\mathrm{const}}^{(m)}(\bm x) \) represents the \(m\)-th constraint function.
 Here, \( \mu_m > 0 \) denotes the penalty coefficient associated with the \(m\)-th constraint, and \( M \) is the total number of constraints.
-The constraint function is formulated to take 0 when constraints are satisfied, while positive value when violated so that any infeasible solutions become higher energy than the best feasible solution.
-Accordingly, we define a solution as feasible if it satisfies all the constraints in Eq.~\eqref{eq:ccop}, otherwise it is infeasible.
+The constraint function is formulated to take 0 when constraints are satisfied, while a positive value when violated, so that any infeasible solutions become higher energy than the best feasible solution.
+Accordingly, we define a solution as feasible if it satisfies all the constraints in~\eqref{eq:ccop}, otherwise it is infeasible.

-One of the difficulties when solving the CCOPs with Ising machines is the penalty coefficient adjustment.
-The penalty coefficient in \eqref{eq:ccop} is a key parameter that controls the trade-off between the optimality and the feasibility.
-The penalty coefficient must be large enough to ensure that the minimum-energy state of \( \mathcal{H} \) corresponds to a feasible solution, while an excessively large penalty coefficient may overemphasize constraint satisfaction, thereby suppressing improvements in the objective function and leading to suboptimal solution~\cite{Lucas2014,takehara2019multiple,Ayodele2022,Yin2024,Liu2025}.
+One of the difficulties when solving the CCOPs with Ising machines is the adjustment of penalty coefficients.
+The penalty coefficients in \eqref{eq:ccop} are key parameters that control the trade-off between optimality and feasibility.
+The penalty coefficients must be sufficiently large enough to ensure that the minimum-energy state of \( \mathcal{H} \) corresponds to a feasible solution.
+However, excessively large penalty coefficients may overemphasize constraint satisfaction, thereby suppressing improvements in the objective function and leading to suboptimal solutions~\cite{Lucas2014,takehara2019multiple,Ayodele2022,Yin2024,Liu2025}.